Poniverse/Pony.fm/README.md

 3. Install the `vagrant-bindfs` plugin: `vagrant plugin install vagrant-bindfs`

-4. Create the directory `pony.fm.files` in the repository's parent directory

-5. Run `vagrant up` from the folder in which you cloned the repository
+4. Run `vagrant up` from the folder in which you cloned the repository

-6. Run `vagrant ssh`, `cd /vagrant`, and `php artisan poni:setup`.
+5. Run `vagrant ssh`, `cd /vagrant`, and `php artisan poni:setup`.

-7. Follow the instructions in the "Asset pipeline" section below to set that up.
+6. Follow the instructions in the "Asset pipeline" section below to set that up.

 Once everything is up and running, you'll be able to access the site at [http://ponyfm-dev.poni/](http://ponyfm-dev.poni/).
 You can access the MySQL database by logging into **ponyfm-dev.poni:3306** with the username **homestead** and the password **secret**.
 Pony.fm's database is named **homestead**.